 For more on how to do better advertising, try THIS post.

-If you want advertising that’s well thought out, and well executed, call me at BNBranding.
+If you want advertising that’s well thought out, and well executed, contact me at BN Branding.